goakley/a-stellar-script/README.md

 a-stellar-script
 ================

-a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a An [A*](http://en.wikipedia.org/wiki/A*_search_algorithm) implementation written in JavaScript.
+An [A*](http://en.wikipedia.org/wiki/A*_search_algorithm) implementation written in JavaScript.

 A* is a heuristic algorithm used for efficient pathfinding/traversal of graphs and grids.
 It uses heuristics to estimate the best-case path, and adjusts as necessary.